 For over 24 years, Principal-in-Charge Paul Phillips, AIA, Leed AP, has guided the design and construction of sensitive government agencies and institutional facilities all over the world for agencies such as the Department of State and Department of Defense, amongst others.
 A specialist in the unique design needs of US Diplomatic compounds on foreign soil, Mr. Phillips is an expert at balancing project approvals from multiple stakeholders and jurisdictions, sensitivity to historic or cultural concerns, and environmental factors and requirements in all his designs.

-Over the course of his career, he has handled design components from complete renovations to security upgrades to site reviews to ground-up construction of embassy compounds in over 18 different countries, and six out of seven continents.
+Over the course of his career, he has designed everything from complete renovations to security upgrades to site reviews to ground-up construction of embassy compounds in over 18 different countries, and six out of seven continents.
 Notable examples of his work include the new US Embassy Compound in Valletta, Malta, and Mbabane, Swaziland; and the US Embassy Compound in Port Moresby, Papua New Guinea.

-Paul earned his Bachelor of Architecture from the University of Arkansas and also studied at Virginia Tech’s prestigious Urban Symposium for Architecture.
+Paul earned his Bachelor of Architecture from the University of Arkansas and studied at Virginia Tech’s prestigious Urban Symposium for Architecture.